tillahoffmann/mininf/docs/interface.rst

 .. autoclass:: mininf.State

+The :class:`.Placeholder` allow input arguments for your models to be treated like a random variable.
+Plaeholders can be useful, for example, to supply sample sizes to your model or perform hyperparameter sweeps without expanding the arguments of the model function.

+.. autoclass:: mininf.Placeholder

 Neural Networks for Inference
 -----------------------------

-The :code:`nn` module provides a range of modules for variational Bayesian inference, most prominently distributions with trainable parameters as :class:`.ParameterizedDistribution` and an evidence lower bound estimator as :class:`.EvidenceLowerBoundLoss`.
+The :code:`nn` module provides functionality for variational Bayesian inference, most prominently distributions with trainable parameters as :class:`.ParameterizedDistribution` and an evidence lower bound estimator as :class:`.EvidenceLowerBoundLoss`.
 An exhaustive list of modules and convenience functions is shown below.

 .. autoclass:: mininf.nn.ParameterizedDistribution